blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 In Nyaaya-Vaisheshika, the world is comprised of Paramaanus, and they come together to form the reality.
 Nyaaya was the one that argued that this should have an Eeshvara.

+In Vaisheshika, Atman holds Karma.
+Adrishta (unseen force) perpetuates it.
+Aatmaan is a Dravya, so it has Gunas.

 ---

 Advaita uses the rules of Nyaaya and Saankhya in Vyavahaarika reality, but with some changes. e.g. Purusha is one, not many.